0xmetaschool/ai-mock-interview/README.md

 5. Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the <a href="https://github.com/0xmetaschool/ai-mock-interview/blob/main/LICENSE" target="_blank">LICENSE file</a> for details.
+<p>This project is licensed under the MIT License - see the <a href="https://github.com/0xmetaschool/ai-mock-interview/blob/main/LICENSE" target="_blank">LICENSE file</a> for details. <p>

 ## Acknowledgments